 OUR FUTURE IS ANCIENT

-It began with me, taking my urban self into the forest in the depths of winter when it was very dark.
+Each full moon I would travel into Macclesfield Forest before dawn and record my experience amongst the trees in the dark, and emerging twilight.
 We all grew up with the fairy tale of Hansel and Gretel so, despite it being a place of sanctuary, I actually felt safer on the streets of Salford than amongst the dark of the forest.

-However, in the past months, I’ve grown to love being there in the twilight, even feeling disappointment when the light arrives.
-The call of owls and other creatures is quite magical.
+However, as the months went on, I grew to love being there before daybreak, even feeling disappointment when the light arrived.
+The call of owls and other creatures was magical.

 Lockdown has changed our world and during the weeks of confinement, I began to crave the forest, desperate to savour its mysteries and the comfort of the natural world.
 The virus has caused me to feel very differently about my own life, and creating work around such an ancient place feels very relevant at the moment.

 I’m fascinated by the way trees communicate with each other underground, and I’ve learned so much about the deep time they occupy, hauling me from ignorant urban state.
 At the same time I’ve been aware of my sub-conscious being at work, processing the events of the past few months as survive the Covid-19 crisis.
-What emerged was the idea to meld the way trees communicate with my own mind, and produce a series of 12 short stories in response to this.
-The work will eventually be release as a series of short films featuring visuals, sound, music and readings.
+What emerged was the idea to meld the way trees communicate with my own mind, and produce stories in response to this.
+The work will eventually be a performance and a series of short films featuring visuals, sound, music and readings.